Cecil Beaton: Exhibitions

+Cecil Beaton's Fashionable World at the National Portrait Gallery in London ran from 9 October 2025 to 11 January 2026.

+Cecil Beaton's Garden Party ran at The Garden Museum from May to September 2025.

 In film and television

 In the 1989 Australian film Darlings of the Gods, Beaton was portrayed by Shane Briant.
+In the 2010 series Upstairs Downstairs (series 1, episode 3), Beaton was portrayed by Christopher Harper.
 In Netflix's 2016 series The Crown, Beaton was portrayed by Mark Tandy.
+In the 2023 film Lee, Beaton was portrayed by Samuel Barnett.